 Oeno Gallery – Outdoor Sculpture Garden

-The garden, at Huff Estates Winery, displays large outdoor art pieces over its four acres.
+The 4-acre garden, at Huff Estates Winery, displays large, outdoor art pieces.
 Perennials are planted throughout the garden.
-Paths lead you among maples and poplars, through a grapevine arbour, to herb and rose gardens and a spring-fed pond in the old quarry on the property.
+Paths lead among maples and poplars, through a grapevine arbour, to herb and rose gardens and a spring-fed pond in the old quarry on the property.

 The indoor Oeno Gallery, beside the sculpture garden, includes both contemporary and historical Canadian and international artworks.
 All artwork, whether outdoors or indoors, is for sale.